playframework/templatecontrol/README.md

 ## Prerequisites

-### Hub App
+### Hub

-You need to have Hub App installed, see [https://hub.github.com/](https://hub.github.com/).
+You need to have Hub installed, see [https://hub.github.com/](https://hub.github.com/).

 ### Project forks

-You need make forks for each of the projects.
+You need to have forks for each of the repositories.

-For that you can use the scripts `scripts/create-forks-play.sh` and `scripts-create-forks-lagom.sh`.
+For that you can use the scripts `templates/create-forks-play.sh` and `templates/create-forks-lagom.sh`.

-Refer to [Scripts README](templates/README.md) for more details.
+See [templates/README.md](templates/README.md) for more details.

-(Note: Template Control for Lagom is work in progress.
-Currently we only have the scripts to create branches and forks.)

 ### Personal Access Token